 - 5 Tips to a Great Skype Interview

-It is becoming common for companies to conduct job interviews via Skype.
-Skype interviews are fast, easy, and very inexpensive.
+It is becoming common for companies to conduct job interviews via Skype, Microsoft Teams, or Zoom.
+Online interviews are fast, easy, and very inexpensive—and they also enable you to apply for remote positions.
 But because you are online using your computer and a camera, it can be a tad uncomfortable the first time.

 - Smart Resume Risks

 Here’s the thing about following common sense resume advice: it’s too common.
 And it’s what everyone else is doing.
 If you follow “common sense,” your resume will end up uninteresting, ignored, and completely forgotten.
 Because of this, sometimes it’s better to take a risk.
 At the same time, be smart about it.

 Learn how to match and highlight your skills to the job’s requirements.